jzuhone/acispy/doc/source/loading_data.rst

     [  5.75773267e+08   5.75773300e+08   5.75773333e+08 ...,   5.76300659e+08   5.76300691e+08   5.76300724e+08] s

-Since commanded states have start times and stop times, a tuple of time arrays is returned in this case:

 .. code-block:: python

     times = dc.times('states', 'pitch')
     times[0] # Gives you the start times times[1] # Gives you the stop times

-Similarly, calling the :meth:`~acispy.data_container.DataContainer.dates` method will return the timing data as date/time strings:

 .. code-block:: python